 The idea is simple.
-At the beginning of the work day, have a quick (5-15 minutes) status update meeting.
+Have a quick (5-15 minutes) status update meeting at the beginning of the workday.
 Each person should share what they did the day before, explain what they’ll work on that day, and ask for help or guidance if necessary.

 Standups definitely boost alignment and accountability (plus, they make your team feel like more of a team.)

 Sales objectives can often feel overwhelming and impossible to achieve.
-Maybe you want to go to President’s Club this year, but that would mean performing 30% better than last year -- which you don’t think you can pull off no matter how hard you work.
+For example, maybe you want to go to President’s Club this year, but that would mean performing 30% better than last year — which you don’t think you can pull off no matter how hard you work.